tbela99/css/docs/query.md

 ```
 ### Operators

-Operators are used to test attributes.
+Operators are used inside attributes.
 They can only be used inside \[ and \]

 - equals (=)